James (Jim) Larkin Director and President.

 “To be forgotten is to die twice” – Paul Ricoeur

 I have served in the Irish Defence Forces for nearly 38 (thirty-eight) years.
-My Family have also served 85 years in total.
+My family have also served 85 years in total.

 After serving on the Irish Border between Northern Ireland and Southern Ireland in the mid 70’s (seventies) to the 80’s (eighties).
 I was posted overseas to serve with the United Nations in 1978/79.
 I also served again in the late 90’s (nineties) in Sarajevo, Bosnia Herzegovina.
 Since retiring from the Irish Defence Forces in 2013 my health declined, and I was close to death.